vanphi1207/vanphi1207/README.md

 💻 I am a third-year student majoring in Computer Science, focusing on becoming a backend developer.
 Currently, I'm working on a few small projects, learning some new technologies, and spending time honing my programming skills to prepare for the future.

-👯 Looking to collaborate on open-source backend projects

 📫 How to reach me: trnphi127@gmail.com

 ---